amperka/AmperkaCCS811/API.md

 Sets the drive mode, which is responsible for the sample rate and power consumption of the sensor.
 Valid argument `mode` values is:

-- `Measure::SLEEP`: Idle.
+- `DriveMode::SLEEP`: Idle.
 Measurements are disabled, and consumption is 0,034 mW.
-- `Measure::PERIOD_60S`: low power pulse mode.
+- `DriveMode::PERIOD_60S`: low power pulse mode.
 Measurement every 60 seconds, consumption is 1,2 mW.
-- `Measure::PERIOD_10S`: pulse heating mode.
+- `DriveMode::PERIOD_10S`: pulse heating mode.
 Measurement every 10 seconds, consumption is 7 mW.
-- `Measure::PERIOD_1S`: constant power mode.
+- `DriveMode::PERIOD_1S`: constant power mode.
 Measurement every 1 second, consumption is 46 mW.
 This mode sets by default.
-- `Measure::PERIOD_250MS`: constant ultra power mode.
+- `DriveMode::PERIOD_250MS`: constant ultra power mode.
 Measurement every 250 milliseconds, consumption more then 46 mW.

 ### `bool available()`